 Phone calls – HSWV offers telephone support from our Bereavement Staff.
 Individuals are assessed and may receive monthly, quarterly, or bi-annual telephone calls from a bereavement professional for one year following their loss.

-Bereavement Support Groups – throughout the year, 6-week support groups are scheduled for adults.
+Bereavement Support Groups – throughout the year, six-week support groups are scheduled for adults.
 These groups are facilitated by a bereavement professional and are designed to offer individuals the opportunity to come together with others who are grieving, for support and to learn strategies for managing their grief more effectively.
 (See below)

 Community Memorial Services – Each fall, HSWV hosts a memorial service in Raleigh, Fayette, Summers and Wyoming Counties.
 Invitations are sent to families who have lost loved ones who received services from HSWV in the past year.
 These memorial services are also advertised in the local newspaper and anyone from the general public is welcome to attend.

 Coping with the Holidays – This is a three-week, special topic support group for adults addressing specific grief-related issues that arise during the holiday season.

 Camp Hope – A bereavement day camp for children ages 7-17 who are coping with the loss of a significant person, where children learn coping skills for grief related experiences and will also have opportunities for lots of fun!

 Bereavement Support Groups for adults ages 18 and older are held in various locations throughout the year.
 These groups are free and are open not only to families who have had loved ones receive care from Hospice of Southern West Virginia, but are also available to anyone in the community who has lost a loved one through death.
 Sometimes dates and/or locations of these groups are subject to change, and changes may be made in the case of inclement weather.
 Please call our Bereavement Department at 304-255-6404 in advance to confirm the date, time and location of the group you are interested in attending.

 - A safe, supportive space to mourn and share